gojomo/zibcoin.org/faq.md

 It may invite the question, "Who's Mike?
 Is there a Michael Makamoto, perhaps Satoshi's long-lost son, brother, or father?"

-Comparatively in the same contexts, 'zib' or 'Z' can be unambiguous.
+Comparatively in the same contexts, 'zib' or 'Z' can be unambiguous, and consistent across both formal software and casual conversation.

 ### What about the Bitcoin unit-abbreviation `XBT` gaining momentum as a currency-code?

 Zibcoin may be a better unit for quoting currency exchange rates, by avoiding deep-decimal values, too.
 If needed, the currency-code `XZB` appears to be available.

+--

 (contribute more questions/answers via [zibcoin.org github project](https://github.com/gojomo/zibcoin))